binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 There are no real risks with acquiring domains, perhaps cost.

-### Wrongfully Trusting the Loading of Untrusted Web Resources {#network-risks-that-solution-causes-wrongfully-trusting-the-loading-of-untrusted-web-resources}
+### Wrongful Trust When Loading Untrusted Web Resources {#network-risks-that-solution-causes-wrongfully-trusting-the-loading-of-untrusted-web-resources}

 #### Content Security Policy (CSP) {#network-risks-that-solution-causes-wrongfully-trusting-the-loading-of-untrusted-web-resources-csp}